ghumphr/brainuploader/docs/README.md

 - Administrator must be notified when usage limits are exceeded

 ## Disruptive User
-As a disruptive user, I want to put obscene or harmful content into shared flashcards so that other users will be upset.
+As a disruptive user, I want to put harmful content into shared flashcards so that other users will be upset.

 ### Mitigation Criteria
 - Administrator must have ability to warn/ban users